 - The part of the ear that we can see is called the outer ear.
 It is connected to an external canal, which is then separated from the structures of the middle ear by a thin drum-like membrane called the eardrum (tympanic membrane).
 The middle ear is filled with air and is connected to the back of the nose by a tube-like canal called the eustachian tube.
 The other parts beyond the middle ear are the inner ear (cochlea, semicircular canal) and the auditory nerves (carries messages to the brain).

 to an infection of the middle ear that normally follows the flu or a cold.
 OM can affect people at any age, but it is more common in children under the age of 7.

-- 20-40% of the cases of bacterial infections may have little or no symptoms.
+- 20-40% of the cases of bacterial infections may have fewer or no symptoms.

-- In infants, there is irritability, poor feeding, or loss of appetite.
-These may be the only symptoms for the first few months of life.
+- In infants, irritability, poor feeding, or loss of appetite may be the only symptoms for the first few months.

 - In cases without bacterial infection, there may be a mild decrease in hearing or a feeling of heaviness in the ear.

 - In most cases of acute OM there is:

 flu, cold, sinus, throat, allergies, and earaches.

 - The bone behind the ear (mastoid bone) may hurt if it is pressed.

 - Fever may or may not be present